 About Us

-Vision: Healthy and Fulfilled Lives
+Healthy and Fulfilled Lives

 Our mission includes the provision of valued services to adults with serious mental illness; to children and adolescents with serious mental illness or emotional disorders, autism or pervasive developmental disorders; to persons with developmental disabilities; to infants and toddlers with developmental delays; and to adults and children with family health care needs.
 We invite and encourage you to look through our website and learn more about us.
 If you have any questions, please feel free to contact us by calling 1-844-309-6385.

-View Our Strategic Planning Plan Supporting Healthy and Fulfilled Lives!
+View Our Strategic Plan FY25-27

-Values:
+Our Values:

 The Board of Trustees and Staff will know that the Vision and Mission for our Center are realized when:

-- Our decisions and investment of our resources focus on the persons we serve
+Our decisions and investment of our resources focus on the persons we serve

-- We are accountable to the persons we serve ensuring our operations are integrated, sustainable and responsive to individual and community needs
+We are accountable to the persons we serve ensuring our operations are integrated, sustainable and responsive to individual and community needs

-- We create person-centered options for individuals we serve meeting common human needs for wellness, employment, housing and access to care in their chosen communities
+We create person-centered options for individuals we serve meeting common human needs for wellness, employment, housing and access to care in their chosen communities

-- We actively involve those we serve in designing the system of services and supports
+We actively involve those we serve in designing the system of services and supports

-- We develop meaningful partnerships resulting in an innovative system of care meeting or exceeding the expectations of those we serve
+We develop meaningful partnerships resulting in an innovative system of care meeting or exceeding the expectations of those we serve

-- We hold ourselves accountable to the commissioners’ courts governing Bastrop, Burnet, Caldwell, Fayette, Gonzales, Guadalupe, Lee and Williamson Counties and work alongside community, state and national leaders to identify, plan and fulfill health and wellness needs in our communities
+We hold ourselves accountable to the commissioners’ courts governing Bastrop, Burnet, Caldwell, Fayette, Gonzales, Guadalupe, Lee and Williamson Counties and work alongside community, state and national leaders to identify, plan and fulfill health and wellness needs in our communities

-- We adapt and continually improve the quality and scope of everything we do for the benefit of those we serve
+We adapt and continually improve the quality and scope of everything we do for the benefit of those we serve

-- We initiate innovation in practice strengthening all lines of services
+We initiate innovation in practice strengthening all lines of services

-- We treat those we serve with dignity and respect through trauma-informed practices, culturally competent and linguistically diverse care
+We treat those we serve with dignity and respect through trauma-informed practices, culturally competent and linguistically diverse care

-- We treat one another with dignity and respect in upholding the Vision and Mission for Bluebonnet Trails Community Services
+We treat one another with dignity and respect in upholding the Vision and Mission for Bluebonnet Trails Community Services

 Board Members

-On behalf of the Bluebonnet Trails Community Services Team, I applaud the dedicated Members of our Board of Trustees who volunteer their time and talents in governing our system of care through challenging and difficult decisions as well as through celebrations of innovation and growth.
+We applaud the dedicated Members of our Board of Trustees who volunteer their time and talents in governing our system of care through challenging and difficult decisions as well as through celebrations of innovation and growth.
 Each member offers knowledge from the perspective of their home county along with a unique voice guiding the vision, mission, values and goals of the Center.
 Appointed by the Commissioners Court of the county the Member represents, these remarkable champions exemplify the best of Bluebonnet Trails Community Services.
 It is a privilege to serve under their leadership.

 Roxanne Nelson – Burnet County, Board Chair

-Tom Bonn – Caldwell County, Board Vice Chair
+Tom Bonn – Caldwell County

 Caldwell County Judge Tom Bonn joined the Bluebonnet Trails Community Services Board of Trustees in April 2011 and was selected and has served as Board Vice Chair since January 2022.
 Judge Bonn is a graduate of Texas A&M University and was member of the Corps of Cadets.
 Having worked for the federal government in the U. S. Army for 20 years and retired as a Major, Judge Bonn moved to Lockhart in 1976 with his wife, Sally.
 His career includes five years with the Texas Parks and Wildlife Department as a biologist with inland Fisheries Division and 22 years with Motorola in the Communications and Electronics sector.
 Judge Bonn demonstrates his core values of leadership, responsibility and service to his community through seeking successful election to the Caldwell County Commissioners Court during 2004.
 During 2010, he was elected as County Judge for Caldwell County.
 Since his retirement as County Judge, he continues to serve his community ensuring adequate resources and access to services for vulnerable persons.

-Robert L. Heinrich – Fayette County
+Shannon McBride – Fayette County

-John Raeke – Gonzales County
+John Raeke – Gonzales County, Board Vice Chair

 During 2014, John Raeke was appointed by the Gonzales County Commissioners Court to represent the interests of the residents of the County on the Board of Trustees of Bluebonnet Trails Community Services.
 John graduated from Tarleton State University in 1987 with a BS in Agriculture and immediately returned home to farm and ranch with his dad.
 He attends, and is active, in the Monthalia United Methodist Church.
 In service to his community, John has intermittently served on the Gonzales County Farm Bureau board of directors since 1994, served on the Gonzales Chamber of Commerce and Agriculture for 3 years, leading as president in 2011.
 Currently, John serves on the Gonzales Mental Health Advisory Board on which he has been a member since 1999.